 Alameda Alliance for Health has entered into certain reinsurance ("stop-loss") agreements with third parties in order to limit its losses on individual claims.
 Under the terms of these agreements, the third parties will reimburse Alameda Alliance for Health certain proportions of the cost of each member's hospital, professional, and out-of-area services, excluding those that are capitated, in excess of specified deductibles ranging from \$600,000 per contract, up to a maximum of \$5,000,000 per member per contract year.
 Reinsurance premiums are recorded as other health care expenses and recoveries are recorded as a reduction of these expenses.
-Stop-loss recoveries exceeded premiums by \$1,621,466 in 2022 and 2,048,340 in 2021.
+Stop-loss recoveries exceeded premiums by \$189,748 in 2023 and 1,621,466 in 2022.